VictorSyntez/governance/docs/gf_controlled/trusted_network_policies.md

 ## Ecosystem of Trust

-This is a Controlled Document of the Bedrock Governance Framework was approved by the Canadian Credential Network Board of Directors.
+This is a Controlled Document of the Canacred Governance Framework was approved by the Canadian Credential Network Board of Directors.

 | Document Name | Trusted Network Policies |
 | --- | --- |